 We love taking part in sporting activities and events in KPS!
-Thanks to Ross Stewart from Inverclyde Active Schools, we have a huge range of lunchtime and after-school clubs on offer.
-This term (October 2019)…..we are offering the following clubs…
+Sadly, due to COVID restrictions, we have been unable to offer our amazing range of lunchtime and after-school clubs.

 P5-7 Netball, P3-4 Dance, P5-7 Athletics, P5-7 Girls Football, P5-7 Boys Football, P5-6 Foragers/Orienteering), P1 Multi-Sports, P2 & P3 Tennis and P4-5 Archery!

-The children compete at a variety of sporting events…..these include Netball & Basketball tournaments and Cross Country.
+The children competed at a variety of sporting events…..these included Netball & Basketball tournaments and Cross Country.

 We have developed community links to support our sporting skills…..thanks to Kilmacolm Tennis Club, Kilmacolm Golf Club, Kilmacolm Bowling Club and Belville Community Gardens who run lunchtime and after school clubs in KPS.